mpinaud/alleysofyourmind/README.md

 ![alt text](https://github.com/mpinaud/alleys-of-your-mind-version-2/blob/master/img/logo/aoym-logo.png)

 A web landing page that is for the Alleys Of Your Mind radio show.
-This process was to learn SASS while focusing on responsive UI design.

 [View on web browser](https://mpinaud.github.io/alleys-of-your-mind-version-2/)